microsoft/aksworkshop/_entries/02-06 challenge3.md

 ### Tasks

-#### Leverage integrated Azure Kubernetes Service monitoring to figure out if requests are failing, inspect logs and monitor your cluster health
+#### Leverage integrated Azure Kubernetes Service monitoring to figure out if requests are failing, inspect Kubernetes event or logs and monitor your cluster health

 If you didn't create an AKS cluster with monitoring enabled, you can enable the add-on by running: